Clean Eating Fresh Broccoli Casserole

 - Bake for 30 minutes until hot and bubbly.
 Allow to cool slightly before eating.

 |Calories from Fat||135|

 |Saturated fat 8 g||40%|

 |Unsaturated fat 0 g|

 |Protein 11 g||22%|

 |Sodium 88 mg||4%|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-Mix this up by adding squash, cauliflower, asparagus, or even some yummy mushrooms, and get a completely different meal every time.
+I have to say this dish was amazing.
+It was crunchy on top (I used my Homemade Whole Wheat Honey Oat Bread), and creamy and cheesy inside.
+But by all means, mix it up and make it your own by adding squash, cauliflower, asparagus, or even some more yummy mushrooms, and get a completely different meal every time.

 © 2013 Victoria Van Ness